mcbeet/beet/packages/mecha/README.md

 - Command config resolver that flattens and enumerates all the valid command prototypes
 - Powerful rule dispatcher for processing specific ast nodes
 - Composable ast visitors and reducers
+- Comes with useful syntactic extensions like nesting and implicit execute
 - Execute arbitrary compilation passes in your [`beet`](https://github.com/mcbeet/beet) pipeline
 - _(soon)_ Expressive command API for writing commands in Python